Do you have a bedtime routine? Do your kids?

 Create a bedtime routine that involves diffusing essential oils 30 minutes before bed.
 Certain scents encourage drowsiness and can signal your brain that it’s time to start shutting off.
 Try a few drops of lavender, frankincense, cedarwood and bergamot.

+Take time for yourself and create your own bedtime routine.
 Consider that the time preparing for sleep is just as important as the time spent warming up for your workout.
-Take time for yourself.
-It puts you in the right mental and physical state to do the best job possible at what’s happening next.
-Sleep.
+It puts you in the right mental and physical state to do the best job possible at what’s happening next: sleep.

-Talk to your child about their ideas, too.
-The more involved they are in the process, the more likely they’ll stick to it.
+Do you have a child or family member who struggles with sleep?
+Talk to your them about their ideas, and make a change together.
+The more involved they are in the process, the more likely they’ll stick to it and establish some healthy sleep habits.